GabeScott/standard-works-vault/General Conference/2003 October - Young Men—Holders of Keys.md

 “Then said I, Ah, Lord God! behold, I cannot speak: for I am a child.

-“But the Lord said unto me, Say not, I am a child: for thou shalt go to all that I shall send thee, and whatsoever I command thee thou shalt speak. ...
+“But the Lord said unto me, Say not, I am a child: for thou shalt go to all that I shall send thee, and whatsoever I command thee thou shalt speak. …

 “Then the Lord put forth his hand, and touched my mouth.
-And the Lord said unto me, Behold, I have put my words in thy mouth.”2
+And the Lord said unto me, Behold, I have put my words in thy mouth.”[^2]

-If the Lord desired, couldn’t He also put words in the mouth of a 13-year-old deacons quorum president who “holds the keys of the ministering of angels”?
+If the Lord desired, couldn’t He also put words in the mouth of a 13-year-old deacons quorum president, who “holds the keys of the ministering of angels”?

 Another young man, Timothy, was a missionary companion to the Apostle Paul.
 The epistles from Paul to Timothy are tributes to the faith and testimony of this very young man.
 Let me read a few extracts from those epistles:

-“Wherefore ... stir up the gift of God, which is in thee by the putting on of my hands. ...
+“Wherefore … stir up the gift of God, which is in thee by the putting on of my hands. …

-“[Christ] hath saved us, and called us with an holy calling.”3
+“\[Christ\] hath saved us, and called us with an holy calling.”[^3]

-“And that from a child thou hast known the holy scriptures, which are able to make thee wise.”4
+“And that from a child thou hast known the holy scriptures, which are able to make thee wise.”[^4]

 As with Timothy, wouldn’t a 14-year-old teachers quorum president also be entitled to a “gift of God” when he is set apart by the bishop?
 Isn’t the calling of teachers quorum president also “an holy calling”?
 Can a 16-year-old priest be “wise”?
-The scriptures give us a resounding yes!
+The scriptures give us a resounding *yes!*

 One of the greatest examples of a very young man making a contribution of monumental significance is that of Mormon.
 Let’s read just part of his account:

 “And now I, Mormon, make a record of the things which I have both seen and heard, and call it the Book of Mormon.

-“And about the time that Ammaron hid up the records unto the Lord, he came unto me, (I being about ten years of age, and I began to be learned somewhat after the manner of the learning of my people) and Ammaron said unto me: I perceive that thou art a sober child, and art quick to observe. ...
+“And about the time that Ammaron hid up the records unto the Lord, he came unto me, (I being about ten years of age, and I began to be learned somewhat after the manner of the learning of my people) and Ammaron said unto me: I perceive that thou art a sober child, and art quick to observe. …

-“And behold, [one day] ye shall take the plates of Nephi unto yourself, and the remainder shall ye leave in the place where they are; and ye shall engrave on the plates of Nephi all the things that ye have observed concerning this people.”5
+“And behold, \[one day\] ye shall take the plates of Nephi unto yourself, and the remainder shall ye leave in the place where they are; and ye shall engrave on the plates of Nephi all the things that ye have observed concerning this people.”[^5]

-“...
-And notwithstanding I being young, was large in stature; therefore the people of Nephi appointed me that I should be their leader, or the leader of their armies.
+“And notwithstanding I being young, was large in stature; therefore the people of Nephi appointed me that I should be their leader, or the leader of their armies.

-“[And so] it came to pass that in my sixteenth year I did go forth at the head of an army of the Nephites.”6
+“\[And so\] it came to pass that in my sixteenth year I did go forth at the head of an army of the Nephites.”[^6]

-What a chronology of events in a young life!
-He began preparing for his prophetic calling at age 10, receiving knowledge of the ancient sacred records.
+What a chronology of events in such a young life!
+He began preparing for his prophetic calling at age 10, when he received knowledge of the ancient sacred records.
 By appointment of the people of Nephi, he became the head of the Nephite armies at age 16.

 In June of the year I was 12 years old, I was injured in a horse accident while delivering newspapers in my old hometown of Randolph, Utah.
 I was placed in a wheelchair for six months, until I first walked on Christmas Day.
 I remember the members of my deacons quorum presidency coming to my home to visit me—Dale Rex, Doug McKinnon, and others who were 13-year-old leaders in the deacons quorum presidency.
 They seemed to understand their responsibility to me as a member of their quorum.